vinayakg/vinayakg.github.io/_posts/2023-03-01-streamline-ssl-certificate-generation-effortlessly-with-certbot.md

 You may check CSR with `openssl req -in vinayakg.dev.csr -noout -text` and look for the DNS names as added in [alt_names] section.

 #### Few administrative steps for acme-validations

+ACME (Automatic Certificate Management Environment) validations is one of the challenge types used for domian validations.
+You may know more about it [here.](https://letsencrypt.org/docs/challenge-types/)

 Create directory for challenges using `mkdir - p /home/ubuntu/certs/challenges`.